VeritasSoftware/LiveHealthChecks/README.md

     settings.PublishOnlyWhenNotHealthy = false;
 });
 ```
-The **ReceiveMethod** is what the SignalR method that Monitoring app needs to listen to.
+The **ReceiveMethod** is the SignalR method that Monitoring app needs to listen to.

 The **SecretKey** must be the same between Server & Api.